 The Smart Meter then downloads the image from the CH.
 When the download is complete, the CH sends a Response to the DCC.
 If the DCC does not receive the Response, it sends a ‘Failure to receive Update Firmware Command Validation response from CSP’ (N23) DCC Alert to the Supplier.

 Once the image is downloaded, the Smart Meter checks the Supplier’s Digital Signature within it and stores it for subsequent activation.
 It then sends a ‘Firmware Distribution Receipt’ Device Alert detailing whether the signature check was successful (0x8F72 for success and 0x8F1C for failure) to the DCC, which the DCC forwards to the Supplier.

+For SMETS1 Devices, the S1SP performs checks including that:

+the S1SP is operationally responsible for the Device;

+the Device is of the Device Model identified by the OTA Header;

+the Notified Critical Supplier Certificate ID is the same as Authorising Remote Party Signature

+and if the checks are successful, the S1SP will distribute the Manufacturer Image to the Device and instruct the Device to confirm that it has successfully received the image.
+The S1SP will generate a SMETS1 Alert confirming ‘Firmware Verification Successful’ or ‘Firmware Verification Failed’ based on the response from the Device, allowing for latency in the process.

 Activate Firmware

 The Supplier receives the Device Alert.
 If the Device Alert indicates success, the Supplier may now compose and send an ‘Activate Firmware’ Service Request (SRV 11.3) to the DCC.
 The Service Request includes: